MileHacker Logo

 Geographical Uniqueness

-A Large freshwater loch in scotland is an unique position in Scotland's geography.
+A Large freshwater loch in scotland is an unique location in Scotland's geography.
 It is Great Britain's largest freshwater loch by surface area, spanning approximately 24 miles (39 kilometers) long and up to 5 miles (8 kilometers) wide.

-The loch is found within the heart of A Large freshwater loch in scotland & The Trossachs National Park, Scotland’s first national park.
+The loch is within the heart of A Large freshwater loch in scotland & The Trossachs National Park, Scotland’s first national park.
 The Highland Boundary Fault Line runs through Loch Lomond, creating a distinct divide between the softer Lowland hills in the south and the rugged Highland peaks in the north.

 Historical Connections